vegaprotocol/specs/protocol/0004-AMND-amends.md

 - Only LIMIT or PEGGED orders can be amended.
 Any attempt to amend a MARKET order is rejected (<a name="0004-AMND-001" href="#0004-AMND-001">0004-AMND-001</a>).
 For product spot: (<a name="0004-AMND-030" href="#0004-AMND-030">0004-AMND-030</a>)
 - Price change amends remove the order from the book and insert the order at the back of the queue at the new price level (<a name="0004-AMND-002" href="#0004-AMND-002">0004-AMND-002</a>).
 For product spot: (<a name="0004-AMND-031" href="#0004-AMND-031">0004-AMND-031</a>)
+- Price change amends specifying a new price which is not an integer multiple of the markets tick size should be rejected and the original order should be left in place.
 - Reducing the quantity by specifying a `sizeDelta` leaves the order in its current spot but reduces the remaining amount accordingly (<a name="0004-AMND-003" href="#0004-AMND-003">0004-AMND-003</a>).
 For product spot: (<a name="0004-AMND-032" href="#0004-AMND-032">0004-AMND-032</a>)
 - Quantity after amendment using a `sizeDelta` must be a multiple of the smallest increment possible given the `Position Decimal Places` (PDP) specified in the [Market Framework](./0001-MKTF-market_framework.md), i.e. is PDP = 2 then quantity must be a whole multiple of 0.01. (<a name="0004-AMND-004" href="#0004-AMND-004">0004-AMND-004</a>).
 For product spot: (<a name="0004-AMND-055" href="#0004-AMND-055">0004-AMND-055</a>)
 - Increasing the quantity by specifying a `sizeDelta` causes the order to be removed from the book and inserted at the back of the price level queue with the updated quantity (<a name="0004-AMND-005" href="#0004-AMND-005">0004-AMND-005</a>).
 For product spot: (<a name="0004-AMND-033" href="#0004-AMND-033">0004-AMND-033</a>)